pay-theory/payment-components/README.md

     myCreditCard.validObserver(valid => {
         // valid is a boolean indictor
-        // fires every time the valid state of the hosted field changes })
+        // fires every time the valid state of the hosted field changes
+        // when valid is true is a good time to enable initTransaction })

     myCreditCard.errorObserver(error => {